isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 The original DHCPv4 specification (`RFC
 2131 <https://tools.ietf.org/html/rfc2131>`__) states that the DHCPv4
 server must not send back client-id options when responding to clients.
-However, in some cases that result confused clients that did not have a MAC address or client-id; see `RFC
+However, in some cases that results in confused clients that do not have a MAC address or client-id; see `RFC
 6842 <https://tools.ietf.org/html/rfc6842>`__ for details.
 That behavior
 changed with the publication of `RFC
 6842 <https://tools.ietf.org/html/rfc6842>`__, which updated `RFC
 2131 <https://tools.ietf.org/html/rfc2131>`__.
 That update states that
-the server must send the client-id if the client sent it.
-That is Kea's default behavior.
+the server must send the client-id if the client sent it, and that is Kea's default behavior.
 However, in some cases older devices that do not support `RFC 6842 <https://tools.ietf.org/html/rfc6842>`__ may refuse to accept responses that include the client-id option.
 To enable backward